Dazz563/auth-flow/README.md

-# Auth Flow project in Ioic 7

-# Build Guide in Capacitor
+# Build Guide in Capacitor in Ionic 7

 ## Close development server